 This indicator evaluates a university’s impact on industry innovation and its ability to attract research funding.
 It measures how much income a university earns from industry research, and the number of patents citing the university’s research.

-Below, we’ve compiled the top universities in each destination - Australia, New Zealand, Canada, Ireland and the UK.
+Below, we’ve compiled the top universities in each destination - Australia, New Zealand, Canada, Ireland, the UK and the USA.
 If you’re keen to find out more about studying abroad in any of these countries, have a chat with one of our friendly counsellors!

 Rank | University | Global rank |